Ocean City Maryland –

 Aged 38 years and

-This giant carved Indian at Inlet Park has been standing watch since 1976 when it was carved from a 100 year old oak tree by artist Peter Toth as part of his Trail of Whispering Giants.
+This giant carved Indian officially known as “The Assateague Indian” at Inlet Park has been standing watch since 1976 when it was carved from a 100-year-old oak tree by artist Peter Toth as part of his Trail of Whispering Giants.
 Toth’s Trail includes a wood carving of an Indian in every state in the USA.
 Delaware’s Toth carving is a well-known landmark at the entrance of Bethany Beach.
 Though Peter Toth is not an Indian and not of Indian descent, he wanted to leave a “trail” of reminders about the plight of America’s indigenous people.

-Sit awhile with this Indian.
-It speaks to the heart.
+There’s a bench right next to the Indian.
+Sit awhile with him.
+He speaks to the heart.

 For an up-close look at EIGHT of these sites, register for an